nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_replacment.md

 ## FHIR Elements Used for Replacement ##

 - Composition.identifier@value on old document - UUID of original document
-- Composition.identifier@value on old document - UUID of new document
+- Composition.identifier@value on new document - UUID of new document
 - Composition.relatesTo.code@value fixed value of "replaces"
 - Composition.relatesTo.targetIdentifier@value = UUID of original document